v-hearya/skype-docs/Skype/Trusted-Application-API/samples/AzureWebSamples/readme.md

 b) **Trusted Endpoint setup**

 Setup application's endpoint by using the following command in the Skype for Business Admin PowerShell.
-Update the placeholder parameter to a desired SIP Address within your tenant domain.
+Update the placeholder parameter to a desired SIP Address within your tenant domain. e.g. helpdesk@contoso.com

 >Note: These samples require you to assign a service phone number to the applications's endpoint.
 Anyone can call this number to reach  your application.
-Please make sure that you have [Aquire the service phone number](../../docs/AquireServiceNumber.md) before running the following PowerShell cmdlet.
+Please make sure that you have [Aquired the service phone number](../../docs/AquireServiceNumber.md) before running the following PowerShell cmdlet.

 ```PowerShell
   New-CsOnlineApplicationEndpoint -Uri "sip:sample_endpoint@domain.com" -ApplicationId "Your_Application_ID" -Name "avbridgesample" -PhoneNumber Your_Service_Number